 Idiom is VATE's online journal.
-Three editions of Idiom are published each year and recent issues have focused on 'Literary Perspectives', 'Demands of Data' and VATE's Community of Practice: Reading Project.
+Three editions of Idiom are published each year and recent issues have focused on 'The inclusive English classroom', 'Literary Perspectives', 'Demands of Data' and VATE's Community of Practice: Reading Project.

 We want to hear from you!